filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # type: time.Duration
   #ReadTimeout = "10s"

-  # WriteTimeout is the maximum duration before timing out writes of the response to the client.
-  #
-  # type: time.Duration
-  #WriteTimeout = "1m40s"

   # IdleTimeout is the maximum duration of an idle session.
 If set, idle connections are closed after this duration.
   #
   # type: time.Duration